Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Admin-Client/README.md

         - At the /students endpoint, you can generate a code by adding the id of the interviewee (= students id) which is             listed together with the email in the students list that can later be used to login to the TEST CLIENT
         (the site where interviewees will take the test)

-        - Render a table of entries that are both sortable, exportable and filterable
-        - Ability to update data in the table is possible ( ONLY in local state atm).
-        - Search function in table
-        - Export table to CSV

 ### To do:

 **Questions**